 Want to turn any old computer into a Chromebook?
-Google doesn’t provide official builds of Chrome OS for any old computer, but there are ways you can install the open-source Chromium OS software or a similar operating system.
+Google doesn’t provide official builds of Chrome OS for anything but official Chromebooks, but there are ways you can install the open-source Chromium OS software or a similar operating system.

-These are all easy to play with, so you can run them entirely from a USB drive.
+These are all easy to play with, so you can run them entirely from a USB drive to try them out.
 Installing them on your computer is optional.

 Should You Really Do This?